ec-europa/joinup-dev/web/modules/custom/joinup_subscription/README.md

 When a user joins a collection they will be presented with a modal dialog that allows them to subscribe immediately after joining.
-This modal dialog can be found in the Collection module.
+This modal dialog can be found in the Community module.
 For solutions, a user sees a button to subscribe instead but becomes a member nonetheless.